 We already knew West Campus was going places, but it turns out the Autograph Collection and AC By Marriott Hotels planned for 1901 San Antonio Street aren’t the only hotels slated for the region.
 According to new city filings, Marriott International has its sights on another prime location along the Drag — the abandoned Jack in the Box restaurant at 2552 Guadalupe Street.
 The space has remained empty for about two years now, complete with a slightly unhinged anonymous blog documenting its continued abandonment.

 So what’s the project?
-It appears the small plot, which measures just under .39 acres, will house an Austin outpost of Moxy Hotels, Marriott’s latest emergent hotel concept — 154 rooms, a bar, and lots of tech like keyless room entry via smartphone, which is something we also saw with the similar Arrive Hotel project.
+It appears the small plot, which measures just under .39 acres, will house an Austin outpost of Moxy Hotel, Marriott’s latest emergent hotel concept — 154 rooms, a bar, and lots of tech like keyless room entry via smartphone, which is something we also saw with the similar Arrive Hotel project.

-Moxy is part of the emerging trend of hotels marketed aggressively to millennials, comparable to brands like Aloft, Tru by Hilton, and others.
+Moxy is part of the emerging trend of mid-priced hotels marketed aggressively to millennials, comparable to brands like Aloft, Tru by Hilton, and others.
 The Moxy brand already has locations in Milan, New Orleans, Frankfurt, and Tempe, Arizona, for some reason — with many, many more on the way.

 It’s especially interesting that the hotel plans to squeeze in 154 rooms and a parking garage to the tiny plot, considering that the University Neighborhood Overlay district rules for the site limit development height to 60 feet — which isn’t any more than five stories.
 Of course, there’s always the possibility of a variance, which would allow the project to grow to a fairly impressive height for the district.
 On the other hand, the project’s 200 square foot rooms just might fit under the height limit.
 We’ll have to wait and see, since the development is only in the preliminary design phase with zero plans or renderings available at this time.